When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Proofs

-We now compute the optimal solution of the linear Program~\eqref{eq:Gini-obj-simple}-\eqref{eq:pareto-imp-refund-simple} by deriving the first order conditions of the optimization problem.
-To this end, let $\lambda$ be the dual variable of the Constraint~\eqref{eq:Gini-con1-simple} and $l_g$ be the dual variable of the Constraint~\eqref{eq:pareto-imp-refund-simple} for each group $g$.
-Then, we have the following first order derivative condition of the Lagrangian of Problem~\eqref{eq:Gini-obj-simple}-\eqref{eq:pareto-imp-refund-simple}:
+We now compute the optimal solution of Problem~\eqref{eq:Gini-con1-simpleLP}-\eqref{eq:absLP2} by deriving the first order conditions of the optimization problem.
+To this end, let $\lambda$ be the dual variable of the Constraint~\eqref{eq:Gini-con1-simpleLP}, $l_g$ be the dual variable of the Constraint~\eqref{eq:pareto-imp-refund-simpleLP} for each group $g$, $\eta_{g_1, g_2}$ be the dual variable of Constraint~\eqref{eq:absLP1}, and $\xi_{g_1,g_2}$ be the dual variable of Constraint~\eqref{eq:absLP2}.
+Then, we can formulate the following Lagrangian: